garstud/jdump/README.md

 "SELECT id, name, email FROM #__users ORDER BY username DESC"

-**Note:** If your SQL request is too long, perhaps JDump will cut the display.
+**Note:** If your SQL query is too long, maybe JDump will cut the display.
-You can change the length of a variable in the dump window by chanhing the JDump component paramter in admin that is called "**Maximum String Length**".
+You can change the length of a variable in the dump window by changing the parameter of the JDump component in admin called "**Maximum String Length**".